Nagaland to launch SMILE app for govt schools from Feb 1

-Kohima: Nagaland’s Department of School Education (DoSE) will implement the SMILE App across all government schools from February 1, 2025.
+Dimapur: Nagaland’s Department of School Education (DoSE) will implement the SMILE App across all government schools from February 1, 2025.

 The app will be used by teachers and staff to mark daily attendance via kiosks at their respective institutions.
 Attendance data will be monitored by the DoSE’s Data/HR Cell in Kohima.